arbkz/RepData_PeerAssessment1/PA1_template.md

 weekendStats <- subset(intervalStats, weekend == 'weekend')
 weekendMax <- max(weekendStats$intervalMean)
 weekendPeakInterval <- weekendStats$interval[weekendStats$intervalMean == weekendMax]
 ```

-The peak activity interval for weekdays is `r weekdayPeakInterval` with an average step count of `r weekdayMax`
+The peak activity interval for weekdays is 835 with an average step count of 236.96
-The peak activity interval for weekends is `r weekendPeakInterval` with an average step count of `r weekendMax`
+The peak activity interval for weekends is 915 with an average step count of 174.94